mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 # Rounding out the Story
 1. Moving to a new location involves a cost $c$ and requires a minimum population $M$ to move.
 2. If $p=B$ is achieved $K$ falls immediately to $K-D$ for the current generation.
-3. Current generation: Can split and move to a new location?
+3. Current generation: Splits to spread the drop in utility.
 4. Upon exit, a new $B,K,D$ combination is drawn.

 ---

-# Current Parameterization
+# Parameterization

 - Utility is $1+r(1-\frac{p_t}{K})$.
-- Assume that $B=K$.
+- $B=K$.
 - Costs of moving are $c=r$, so utility in a new location is maximally $1$, while utility before the barrier is hit in the original always greater than one.
 - When $p=B=K$, arbitrage condition dictates size of staying population and emigrating population: